MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-dashboards-bcdr.md

 ### Persistence layer

-Azure Data Explorer Dashboards leverages Azure Cosmos DB as its durable persistence layer.
+Azure Data Explorer Dashboards uses Azure Cosmos DB as its durable persistence layer.

 Azure Cosmos DB is used with a Geo-zone-redundant configuration.
 Azure Data Explorer Dashboards service is available in seven geographies across the world.
-Every geography will have an Azure Cosmos DB with at least one replica in a pair region.
+Every geography has an Azure Cosmos DB with at least one replica in a pair region.
 Additionally, availability Zones are utilized in every Azure region that supports them.

 ### Compute layer